 At Scott & White, we have the most advanced diagnostic equipment available to find your breast tumors early, when cure is most likely.
 As a Breast Imaging Center of Excellence, our diagnostic radiologists are nationally recognized for providing expert imaging and detection.

-We also provide outstanding pathology services.
 Our board-certified pathologists are skilled at looking at your tissue and being able to identify precisely what type of breast cancer you have.
 They also look for markers that can help us decide not only about prognosis, but also for markers that predict particular therapies as being effective.

 Breast Cancer Diagnostic Services